Medical Journal of Australia

-The Medical Journal of Australia is a peer-reviewed medical journal published 22 times a year.
+The Medical Journal of Australia (MJA) is a peer-reviewed medical journal published 22 times a year.
 It is the official journal of the Australian Medical Association, published by Wiley on behalf of the Australasian Medical Publishing Company.

 The journal publishes editorials, original research, guideline summaries, narrative reviews, perspectives, medical education, reflections, and letters.
 The full text of every issue since January 2002 is available online.

 History

 Early origins

 The journal was established in 1856, when communication between Australian states and other English-speaking nations entailed long delays.
 The journal was both a platform for Australian medical research, as well as educational reviews summarising research done overseas.
 It has since been renamed several times: